matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 import { Provider, utils } from "zksync-web3";
 const COUNTER_ABI = require("./counter.json");
 const GOVERNANCE_ABI = require("./governance.json");
-const GOVERNANCE_ADDRESS = "<GOVERNANCE-ADDRESS>";
+const GOVERNANCE_ADDRESS = "<GOVERNANCE ADDRESS>";
-const COUNTER_ADDRESS = "<COUNTER-ADDRESS>";
+const COUNTER_ADDRESS = "<COUNTER ADDRESS>";

 async function main() {

-  // Ethereum L1 provider
-  const l1Provider = ethers.providers.getDefaultProvider("goerli");
+  // Enter your Ethereum L1 provider RPC URL. const l1Provider = new ethers.providers.JsonRpcProvider("<RPC URL>");

-  // Governor wallet, the same one as the one that deployed the governance contract const wallet = new ethers.Wallet("<WALLET-PRIVATE-KEY>", l1Provider);
+  // Set up the Governor wallet to be the same as the one that deployed the governance contract. const wallet = new ethers.Wallet("<YOUR PRIVATE KEY>", l1Provider);

-  const govcontract = new Contract(GOVERNANCE_ADDRESS, GOVERNANCE_ABI, wallet);
+  // Set a constant that accesses the Layer 1 contract. const govcontract = new Contract(GOVERNANCE_ADDRESS, GOVERNANCE_ABI, wallet);

-  // Initializing the L2 provider
+  // Initialize the L2 provider.
   const l2Provider = new Provider("https://testnet.era.zksync.dev");
-  // Getting the current address of the zkSync L1 bridge const zkSyncAddress = await l2Provider.getMainContractAddress();
+  // Get the current address of the zkSync L1 bridge. const zkSyncAddress = await l2Provider.getMainContractAddress();
-  // Getting the `Contract` object of the zkSync bridge const zkSyncContract = new Contract(zkSyncAddress, utils.ZKSYNC_MAIN_ABI, wallet);
+  // Get the `Contract` object of the zkSync bridge. const zkSyncContract = new Contract(zkSyncAddress, utils.ZKSYNC_MAIN_ABI, wallet);

-  // Encoding L1 transaction is the same way it is done on Ethereum. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
+  // Encoding the L1 transaction is done in the same way as it is done on Ethereum.
+  // Use an Interface which gives access to the contract functions. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
   const data = counterInterface.encodeFunctionData("increment", []);

-  // The price of L1 transaction requests depend on the gas price used in the call,
+  // The price of an L1 transaction depends on the gas price used.
-  // so we should explicitly fetch the gas price before the call. const gasPrice = await l1Provider.getGasPrice();
+  // You should explicitly fetch the gas price before making the call. const gasPrice = await l1Provider.getGasPrice();

-  // Here we define the constant for gas limit.
-  // There is currently no way to get the exact gasLimit required for an L1->L2 tx.
-  // You can read more on that in the tip below const gasLimit = BigNumber.from(100000);
+  // Define a constant for gas limit which estimates the limit for the L1 to L2 transaction. const gasLimit = await l2Provider.estimateL1ToL2Execute({
+    contractAddress: COUNTER_ADDRESS,
+    calldata: data,
+    caller: utils.applyL1ToL2Alias(GOVERNANCE_ADDRESS)
+  });
+  // baseCost takes the price and limit and formats the total in wei.
-  // Getting the cost of the execution in Wei. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, gasLimit, ethers.utils.hexlify(data).length);
+  // For more information on `REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT` see the [fee model documentation](../developer-guides/transactions/fee-model.md). const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, gasLimit, utils.REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT);

-  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, gasLimit, utils.REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT, {
+  // !!
+If you don't include the gasPrice and baseCost in the transaction, a re-estimation of fee may generate errors. const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, gasLimit, utils.REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT, {
-    // Passing the necessary ETH `value` to cover the fee for the operation
+    // Pass the necessary ETH `value` to cover the fee for the operation
     value: baseCost,
     gasPrice,
   });

-  // Waiting until the L1 tx is complete. await tx.wait();
+  // Wait until the L1 tx is complete. await tx.wait();

-  // Getting the TransactionResponse object for the L2 transaction corresponding to the execution call const l2Response = await l2Provider.getL2TransactionFromPriorityOp(tx);
+  // Get the TransactionResponse object for the L2 transaction corresponding to the execution call. const l2Response = await l2Provider.getL2TransactionFromPriorityOp(tx);

-  // The receipt of the L2 transaction corresponding to the call to the counter contract const l2Receipt = await l2Response.wait();
+  // Output the receipt of the L2 transaction corresponding to the call to the counter contract. const l2Receipt = await l2Response.wait();
   console.log(l2Receipt);
 }